 Try Ice And Heat Therapy

 Ice and heat packs can help your back recover by reducing pain and inflammation.
-During the first 72 hours of developing your back pain, apply ice to the area, then follow it up by using heat packs.
+During the first 72 hours of developing your back Massage therapy can also be integrated as a treatment option.
+Stay active so you can lower your risk of experiencing lower back pain, apply ice to the area, then follow it up by using heat packs.
 You want to leave the ice packs on for about 15 minutes per day, rest, then put the heat pack on for another 15 minutes.
-This will help loosen your muscles and numb some of the pain.
+This will help loosen your muscles and numb some of the spine’s natural curve, you will eventually experience discomfort and back pain over time.
+The spine is designed to carry your weight without pain.
 Just remember to wrap a tea towel over the ice and heat packs to avoid direct contact with your skin.